c2lang/documentation/documentation/docs/language/builtin_functions.md

 u32 size = sizeof(void*);
 ```

+C2 does not allow the use of *[ ]* inside a sizeof expression, since this introduces
+ambiguity between _arrays_ and _subscript expressions_.

 ### elemsof ###
 For array types, C2 introduces a new operator, namely `elemsof`.
 This returns the number
 of elements in an array or the number of constants in an enum and avoids C macros like: